 - Check the Refrigerator to be sure it will not overheat and cause a fire.

-- Check safety alarm devices to be sure they are functioning if a fire should break out, propane should start leaking, carbon monoxide gas levels become too high.
+- Check safety alarm devices to be sure they are functioning if a fire should break out, propane starts leaking, or carbon monoxide gas levels become too high.
 These are life safety issues!

 - Verify the tires are safe to travel on.
 Catastrophic blowouts can lead to disastrous results in a vehicle weighing as much as sixty thousand pounds!